 (Technically, this "if - then" statement is the "Division Algorithm for Polynomials".
 But the Algorithm is the basis for the Remainder Theorem.)

-The Remainder Theorem says that we can restate the polynomial in terms of the divisor, and then evaluate the polynomial at x = a.
-But when x = a, the factor "x − a" is just zero!
-Then evaluating the polynomial at x = a gives us:
+The Division Algorithm for polynomials says that we can restate a polynomial in terms of its divisor x − a, its quotient, and its remainder.
+Once reformatted this way, we can then evaluate the polynomial at x = a.
+But when x = a, then the divisor x − a is a − a, which is zero!
+So evaluating the polynomial at x = a gives us the following result:

 But you gotta think: Okay, fine; the value of the polynomial p(x) at x = a is the remainder r(a) when you divide by x − a, but who wants to do the long division each time you have to evaluate a polynomial at a given value of x?!?
-You're right; this would be overkill.
+You're right; doing the long division every time would indeed be overkill.
 Fortunately, that's not what they really want you to do.

-When you are dividing by a linear factor, you don't "have" to use long polynomial division; instead, you can use synthetic division, which is much quicker.
-In our example, we would get:
+When you are dividing by a linear factor, you don't have to use long polynomial division; instead, you can use synthetic division, which is much quicker.
+In our concrete example, we would get: